teiki-h/cond_bernoulli/README.md

 (p1,...,pN ).
 What is the main drawback of this approach?
 Study the acceptance rate as a function of N (and/or different vectors p).

 2) The aforementioned paper proposes an exact algorithm (see Appendix A).
-Imple- ment it and explain why it has complexity O(N2).
+Implement it and explain why it has complexity O(N2).

 3)  Implement the MCMC sampler proposed at the beginning of the paper, and explain why it is valid (i.e. why it leaves invariant the target distribution).
 How to do